-Schools with a 2008-2009 AP enrollment rate of 35% or greater earn 3 points regardless of improvement.
+Schools with a 2012-2013 AP/IB/Early College enrollment rate of 35% or greater earn 3 points regardless of improvement.

-9. Students Scoring 3+ on AP Exams - 3 Possible Points
+9. Students Scoring 3+ on AP Exams, 4+ on IB Exams, or C or Better in Early College Classes - 3 Possible Points

-Trend - A high school shall be evaluated on improvement on the percentage of its students who are enrolled in AP classes that score 3+ on at least one AP exam ("AP Success percentage").
-Improvement trend is determined by comparing the 2008-2009 AP Success percentage with the average AP Success percentage of the three previous years.
-If the school does not have three previous years of data, the previous two years will be used.
+Trend - A high school shall be evaluated on improvement in the percentage of its students who are enrolled in AP classes that score 3+ on at least one AP exam, or are enrolled in IB classes that score 4+ on at least one IB exam, or are enrolled in Early College classes that receive a final grade of C or higher in those classes.
+Improvement trend is determined by comparing the 2012-2013 AP/IB/Early College success percentage with the average percentage of the three previous years.
+If the school does not have three previous years of data, two years of data will be used.
 A school shall receive points as follows:

-• For schools with 0%-89.9% of AP enrolled students scoring 3+ on AP exams in 2008-2009, points are earned as follows:
+• For schools with 0%-89.9% of AP/IB/Early College enrolled students scoring 3+ on AP exams, 4+ on IB exams, or C or better in Early College classes in 2012-2013, points are earned as follows: